Insightful Pet Spending Statistics: Americans are Spending More on Pets Than Ever

 To better illustrate the growing size of the US pet market, we’ll be presenting the most important data in this article.

-Key Pet Statistics for 2024 - Editor’s Choice
+Key Pet Spending Statistics for 2025 - Editor’s Choice

 The pet industry is growing rapidly in the US and Americans are spending more on their pets than ever before, as the numbers clearly indicate.
 Here are some interesting statistics on that subject.